YingMusic-Singer: Controllable Singing Voice Synthesis with Flexible Lyric Manipulation and Annotation-free Melody Guidance: Experimental Results

-As shown in Table~\ref{tab:model_comparison}, YingMusic-Singer-Plus consistently outperforms Vevo2 across all six modification types under both Melody Control and Sing Edit settings in PER, F0-CORR, and VS, demonstrating strong adherence to both the reference melody and modified lyrics.
+As shown in Table~\ref{tab:model_comparison}, YingMusic-Singer consistently outperforms Vevo2 across all six modification types under both Melody Control and Sing Edit settings in PER, F0-CORR, and VS, demonstrating strong adherence to both the reference melody and modified lyrics.
 The intelligibility gap is most pronounced on Trans and Mix tasks, indicating that reconstructing a substantially different phoneme sequence while preserving melody is inherently challenging.
 Note that PER on Mix tasks may be further inflated by ASR hallucinations on code-switched utterances.
-Vevo2's incomplete melody disentanglement tends to reduce intelligibility and introduce hallucinations, whereas YingMusic-Singer-Plus's unified IPA tokenization and GRPO-based lyric adherence optimization maintain robustness even under these extreme conditions.
-F0-CORR further distinguishes the two systems: benefiting from CKA alignment and GRPO, YingMusic-Singer-Plus maintains consistently high correlation across all tasks and languages, whereas Vevo2 fluctuates considerably, suggesting less robust melody control.
+Vevo2's incomplete melody disentanglement tends to reduce intelligibility and introduce hallucinations, whereas YingMusic-Singer's unified IPA tokenization and GRPO-based lyric adherence optimization maintain robustness even under these extreme conditions.
+F0-CORR further distinguishes the two systems: benefiting from CKA alignment and GRPO, YingMusic-Singer maintains consistently high correlation across all tasks and languages, whereas Vevo2 fluctuates considerably, suggesting less robust melody control.
 For SIM, Vevo2 benefits from its multi-stage architecture, where an autoregressive LLM handles melody and content generation while a dedicated CFM focuses on timbre reconstruction, effectively easing speaker modeling.
-YingMusic-Singer-Plus instead adopts a single-stage CFM that jointly models all factors, prioritizing architectural simplicity for practical deployment.
-However, Vevo2 achieves higher SIM but simultaneously exhibits degraded PER and F0-CORR.
+YingMusic-Singer instead adopts a single-stage CFM that jointly models all factors, prioritizing architectural simplicity for practical deployment.
+However, the higher SIM of Vevo2 comes at the cost of degraded PER and F0-CORR.
 In practice, faithfully rendering modified lyrics while preserving the original melodic structure remains the primary concern in lyric editing.
-As shown in Table~\ref{tab:subjective}, YingMusic-Singer-Plus consistently achieves higher N-MOS and M-MOS than Vevo2 across both tasks and languages.
+As shown in Table~\ref{tab:subjective}, YingMusic-Singer consistently achieves higher N-MOS and M-MOS than Vevo2 across both tasks and languages.
 The strong subjective scores also indicate that GRPO optimization does not overfit to the reward models but generalizes to human perception.
 Vevo2 receives lower ratings overall with notably higher variance, and listeners report perceptible artifacts such as unfaithful lyric rendering and melodic misalignment in its outputs, suggesting less robust generation quality.

 Beyond model comparison, the breadth of evaluation across six editing types, two languages, and both objective and subjective metrics further validates LyricEditBench as a comprehensive benchmark for melody-preserving lyric editing, supporting future research on song adaptation, cover generation, and cross-lingual vocal arrangement.